 Once construction is complete, the new park is handed over to the City for maintenance and operation, and a standard warranty period begins.
 A walk-through is conducted with the City, the design consultant, the contractor and the developer (if applicable) when the project is finished and again one year later.

-An overview of the park and recreation facility design and development process.
+A visual overview of the park and recreation facility design and development process.
+It is further described in the caption following the image.